Using Watercolor With Pen And Ink Sketching Techniques To Create Beautiful Artwork

 The only caveat, of course, is that waterproof ink is used.
 The inexpensive, non-refillable pens I use and recommend to my students are located in the scrap-booking section of most craft stores, and contain waterproof ink.

-Also, check the bottled ink products that are available.
-It would be a shame to lose all those hours of work, should your ink run.
+Also, check the bottled ink products that are available to ensure the bottled ink is waterproof.
+It would be a shame to lose all those hours of work, should your ink run when you apply the watercolor.

 - New online drawing tool for students, teachers, artists - Teach and Learn Online | Google Groups